My Sourdough Story: Making Baking Fit Real Life

 Sourdough has this reputation for being difficult, temperamental, almost mystical.
 It doesn't have to be!

 - Simplicity: Minimal steps, minimal fuss.
-We focus on what *really* matters.
+We focus on what really matters to make an amazing loaf of bread.

 - Low Effort: Your time is precious.
 This method relies on long, slow fermentation where time does the hard work, not you.

-- Foolproof: Designed to be reliable and forgiving, reducing the chances of those early 'doorstop' loaves.
+- Foolproof: Designed to be reliable and forgiving, reducing the chance of failure and those early 'doorstop' loaves.

-- No Waste: We use the 'scrapings' method for feeding the starter – no unnecessary discarding!
+- No Waste: We use the 'scrapings' method for feeding the starter – no unnecessary feeding and discarding!

-The goal isn't just to give you a recipe, but to demystify the process and empower you to bake amazing sourdough bread confidently, even with a busy life.
+The goal isn't just to give you a recipe, but to demystify the process and share with you a technique to bake amazing sourdough bread confidently, even with a busy life - like I have.

 Follow Along / Get in Touch

-While this site covers the core method, you can sometimes find me sharing random baking thoughts or questionable experiments over on Instagram.
+While this site covers the core method, you will find me sharing random loaves and other cooking adventures on instagram: @william_the_poon.

 Happy baking!